 Winter season brings lot of fresh produce including carrot, cauliflower, green peas, cabbage and so many more.
 Nowadays we get almost all the vegetables throughout the year.
 However, taste of winter special veggies during season is always special.

 As a kid our favorite job used to be the peeling the green peas from pods.
 We loved this job because while peeling we used to have fresh sweet peas.
 Also, we knew when we peel a large batch, then mom must be preparing koraishutir kochuri for us.

 How to prepare Koraishutir Kochuri?

 Making of kochuri starts with the peeling of green peas from the pods.
+Green peas are known as motorshuti or koraishuti in Bengali.
 You can also use frozen peas (check the FAQs below).
-Kneading the dough is also an important part of making kochuri.
+Kneading the dough is also an important part of making Bengali Green Peas Kochuri.

 I have used all purpose flour (maida) for the dough of kochuri.
 Take all purpose flour, ghee and salt in a bowl and mix the ghee thoroughly in the flour using your fingers.
 Slowly add water and make a smooth and supple dough; not very sticky not to dry.
 Cover the dough with a damp cloth and allow it to rest for 20-30 minutes.